A family of Attikamek show a French-Canadian family how to harvest the syrup of the sugar maple.

-The skill of collecting and processing the sweet sap of the sugar maple was known and valued by the native peoples of eastern North America long before the arrival of European settlers.
-There is even an Iroquois legend to explain the discovery of maple syrup.
-As the story goes, an Iroquois chief yanked his hatchet out of the maple tree where he had left it, and set off for a day of hunting.
+The skill of collecting and processing the sweet sap of the sugar maple was known and valued by the Indigenous peoples of eastern North America long before the arrival of European settlers.
+There is even a Haudenosaunee (Iroquois) legend to explain the discovery of maple syrup.
+As the story goes, a Haudenosaunee chief yanked his hatchet out of the maple tree where he had left it, and set off for a day of hunting.
 He didn't notice the deep gash his blade had left in the tree, but all day a colourless liquid trickled from the gash, collecting in a birchbark bowl that was leaning against the maple tree.
 The following day his wife noticed the full bowl, and thinking it was water, used the liquid to cook a venison stew.
 The resulting sweet stew was a happy accident, beginning the culinary tradition of maple-cured meats.

 World production of maple syrup is limited to the Maple Belt, the hardwood forest that stretches from the midwestern US through Ontario, Québec and New England and into the Maritimes.
 The sugar maple tree creates a high-energy sugar inside the leaves, which mixes with the water absorbed by the tree's roots to form a sap which flows through the tree.
 These sugars mature during the winter, and in early spring, as the days become warmer, the sap begins to flow.